influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 If your exported template exceeds these limits, the resource migration will fail.
 {{% /note %}}

-- **To migrate _all resources_ from an InfluxDB OSS organization to an InfluxDB Cloud organization**:
+- **To migrate _all resources_ from an InfluxDB 2.x organization to an InfluxDB Cloud organization**:
   Use the [`influx export all` command](/influxdb/cloud/reference/cli/influx/export/all) and pipe the output into the [`influx apply` command](/influxdb/cloud/reference/cli/influx/apply/).
   Use the `--active-config` flag with each command to specify which connection configuration to use: